 Test of Essential Academic Skills (TEAS) Prep Workshop

 The TEAS is used as part of the admission process for many Nursing and Allied Health programs in our area.
 As of last year, an updated version of the TEAS test is being used.
-Please attend the Training Funds TEAS workshop that will go over the updated TEAS test and strategies to be successful.
-Participants will receive a study manual, along with an online practice test code.
+Please attend the Training Fund’s TEAS workshop that will go over the updated TEAS test and strategies to be successful.

 We are happy to share with you the first edition of our official newsletter, Training and Education Fund News!
 We hope you enjoy learning more about the Training Fund and our member benefits.
 Stay tuned for our next edition, coming Fall 2017!

 You can use your Training Fund benefit to complete some of the most common healthcare prerequisite classes offered at NORTH SEATTLE COLLEGE, SOUTH SEATTLE COLLEGE, PIERCE COLLEGE & SPOKANE COMMUNITY COLLEGES.

 These classes are available through the Training Fund’s Tuition Assistance program.
 The Training Fund pays the school directly so there are no up-front expenses for you.